ipfs/community/docs/licensing-policy.md

 Unless there is a particular reason to use a different licensing structure, please use the following for new projects:

-1. Copyright should always be assigned to **Protocol Labs, Inc,** regardless of the type of license.
+1. Copyright should always be assigned to **Protocol Labs, Inc.,** regardless of the type of license.
 (In an ideal future, we can assign copyright to a foundation, but Protocol Labs is the best usable legal entity we have now.)

 2. All software code should be licensed under the MIT license.
 Canonical license text for the MIT license can be found in this repository’s [`LICENSE` file](../LICENSE) or at the [Open Source Initiative website](https://opensource.org/licenses/MIT).